 - Staying at your assigned post throughout the duration of the trip.
 Please note that this often means you miss viewing competition performances on the field.
 Unless released to free time along with the kids, chaperones will have a designated job and will not be able to wander and visit freely.

 - Cooking, Cleaning, Hauling, and Supervising wherever needed.
-Chaperons are often called upon to haul props and equipment onto the field for competition, cook meals, help serve catered meals, clean up after students, and any other duties that need to be covered.
+Chaperones are often called upon to haul props and equipment onto the field for competition, cook meals, help serve catered meals, clean up after students, and any other duties that need to be covered.
 Parents are often asleep last and awake first to help prepare for the students needs.

 - Staying with the students on the gymnasium floor or in a cabin.
-Chaperons are expected to sleep on the floor in the gym when students stay in school facilities.
+Chaperones are expected to sleep on the floor in the gym when students stay in school facilities.
 Showers and Bathroom facilities in schools will be in the school locker room.

 - The decision for who chaperones trips is ultimately left to Mr. McNulty.

 - Please do not fill out the interest form if you are concerned that you can not meet all the eligibility requirements, be present the entire length of the trip, and agree fully to the duties outlined above.

 - Do not request time off work until you have been notified that you have been selected to be a chaperone.
 But please do not fill out the interest form if you will likely be unable to secure the time off from work.

 - Chaperones will be selected and notified before the end of September in order to have time to make arrangements.

 - Upon selection, you will be required to attend a mandatory chaperone meeting, meeting time and date to be announced.

 - Parents may submit an interest form for one or both of the trips below.